 Click on the links below for more information and instructions on how to inititate your Video Visit.

 Urologic oncology is a multidisciplinary field that incorporates innovative surgical technology, systemic treatments such as chemotherapy, as well as a focused research effort.
 As a Professor of Urology and the Clinical Director of Urologic Oncology, I continually interact with colleagues in the areas of medical oncology, radiation oncology, and pathology, among others, in order to provide the most comprehensive and innovative care for our patients with prostate, bladder, kidney and testicular cancer.
 Advances in robotic technology, along with scientific progress in our precision medicine program, have allowed us to direct therapy in unprecedented ways.
 As a leader in this area, I look forward to continued advances in this exciting and challenging field.

-Dr. Douglas Scherr is a Professor of Urology and the Clinical Director of Urologic Oncology at the Weill Medical College of Cornell University.
+Dr. Douglas Scherr is a Professor of Urology and the Clinical Director of Urologic Oncology at the Weill Cornell Medicine.

 Dr. Scherr received his undergraduate degree in Government at Cornell University.
 After a year teaching English in Shenyang, China, Dr. Scherr completed his medical training at The George Washington University School of Medicine in Washington, D.C.
 Following this, he completed a 6 year residency in Urology at The New York Hospital-Cornell University Medical Center.
 Subsequently, Dr. Scherr went on to pursue a Fellowship in Urologic Oncology at Memorial Sloan Kettering Cancer Center in New York for two years.
 Beginning in 2001, Dr. Scherr has been on the full time faculty in the Department of Urology at Cornell where he has his current appointment.
 Dr. Scherr also holds an appointment at the Rockefeller University in New York.